Florida State Parks – See The Real Florida

 1. They’re the best in the nation.
 Seriously, Florida State Parks is the only parks system to win the National Gold Medal Award for Excellence three times.
 That means that our parks aren’t only beautiful, but they’re well-maintained to provide visitors a world-class experience.

 2. They’re affordable.
-Florida State Parks are free for disabled veterans and all honorably discharged veterans receive a 25% discount on admission.
+Florida State Parks are free for disabled veterans and all honorably discharged veterans receive a 25% discount on annual passes.
 Active duty persons or retired military living in Florida may be eligible to purchase the Military Gold Sportsman’s License for $20 (normally $100).

 3. You can go year-round.
 Leave the parkas and gloves at home because the average yearly high temperature in Florida is 81 degrees.